blu3windy/eternal-ai/developer-guides/examples/decentralized-inference-api-deephermes-base/README.md

 It's free.

-## Step 2: Send your first Onchain DeepSeek-R1 call
+## Step 2: Send your first Onchain DeepHermes-R1 call

-We will ask DeepSeek to design a DeFAI agent that can autonomously trade on Uniswap and Raydium for us.
+We will ask DeepHermes to design a DeFAI agent that can autonomously trade on Uniswap and Raydium for us.

 Let's run this ```curl``` command.